 - Fujifilm Astrophotography FAQs

-In this article, we are going to dig into this to answer these questions.
+In this article we dig into all aspects of fujifilm astrophotography to answer these questions.

-In order to gain some objective insight into the best cameras for astrophotography, we reviewed nearly 700 images shortlisted for the Astronomy Photographer of the Year competition over the last five years (2018-2022).
+In order to gain some objective insight into the best cameras for astrophotography, we reviewed over 800 images shortlisted for the Astronomy Photographer of the Year competition over the last six years (2018-2023).

 Only two different Fujifilm models have been used in the competition:

 - Fujifilm X-T2 – released in 2016 and can only be bought on the used market now.

 - Fujifilm X-T4 – released in 2020 and can be bought new or used.

 These are both mirrorless cameras, with APS-C sensors.

 The reason why Sony, Canon and Nikon camera are preferred for astrophotography – in particular landscape and milky way astrophotography – is that they offer many models with full-frame sensors.

 Full-frame sensors are better than APS-C for astrophotography because: